38 Oxley Road site gazetted as Singapore national monument

 In deciding to proceed with the preservation of the site, MCCY and NHB noted that Mr Lee Hsien Yang’s objection letter did not challenge the site’s historic significance or national importance, nor the evaluation process for identifying potential national monuments.

-"It was clearly documented in the 2018 Report of the Ministerial Committee on 38 Oxley Road that while Mr Lee’s personal preference was for the building at 38 Oxley Road to be demolished, he was prepared to accept options other than demolition, provided that suitable arrangements were made to refurbish the building and keep it in a habitable state; and protect his family’s privacy."
+"It was clearly documented in the 2018 Report of the Ministerial Committee on 38 Oxley Road that while Mr Lee Kuan Yew's personal preference was for the building at 38 Oxley Road to be demolished, he was prepared to accept options other than demolition, provided that suitable arrangements were made to refurbish the building and keep it in a habitable state; and protect his family’s privacy."

 MCCY and NHB said preserving the site does not mean that the building and structures on the site must be kept in their original state.

-“As acting minister explained in parliament, the appropriate treatment of the building and structures will be subject to further study, once the government has access to the site.
+Mr Neo previously said in parliament that the appropriate treatment of the building and structures will be subject to further study, once the government has access to the site.

-"Nevertheless, to respect Mr Lee’s wishes, the government has committed to removing the private living spaces from the interior of the building to protect the privacy of Mr Lee and his family under all eventual options.
+"Nevertheless, to respect Mr Lee Kuan Yew's wishes, the government has committed to removing the private living spaces from the interior of the building to protect the privacy of Mr Lee Kuan Yew and his family under all eventual options," the authorities said.

+The site witnessed pivotal events in the 1950s that marked the country’s journey to independence, the board said previously, noting that it was "more than just the home" of founding Prime Minister Lee Kuan Yew.

-“It was also the venue for conversations, activities and decisions by our founding leaders and other key individuals, which profoundly shaped the trajectory of Singapore's independence movement and our subsequent national history.
+"It was also the venue for conversations, activities and decisions by our founding leaders and other key individuals, which profoundly shaped the trajectory of Singapore's independence movement and our subsequent national history," said MCCY and NHB.

-Against this backdrop, MCCY and NHB said the decision to preserve the site is made in the public interest, and goes beyond the personal preferences of any individual.
+Against this backdrop, the authorities said the decision to preserve the site was made in the public interest and goes beyond the personal preferences of any individual.

 They added that preserving the site will allow current and future generations of Singaporeans to reflect upon significant events in the nation’s history that took place there, and the ideals and values that have shaped Singapore.